wpatoolkit/Cap-Converter/README.md

 `aircrack-ng -J HCCAP_FILE CAP_FILE.CAP`

 or by using <a href="https://hashcat.net/cap2hccap/">this online converter</a> (which is powered by <a href="http://sourceforge.net/projects/cap2hccap/">cap2hccap</a>).
-However if you aren't comfortable with either of those options this program allows you to perform your CAP-to-HCCAP conversions offline with a familar Windows interface.
+However if you aren't comfortable with either of those options this program allows you to perform your CAP-to-HCCAP conversions offline with a familiar Windows interface.

 This program effectively merges together the functionality and adds a GUI to these existing projects:<br>
 1. <a href="https://github.com/philsmd/analyze_hccap">analyze_hccap</a><br>